CyranoB/flash_cards/docs/tech_stack_document.md

 To summarize, our tech stack is carefully selected to match the project's goals and user needs:

 *   **Frontend:**
     *   Next.js 15 (with App Router)
-    *   TypeScript
+    *   React 19, TypeScript
-    *   Tailwind CSS
+    *   Tailwind CSS, shadcn/ui
-    *   shadcn
-    *   Web Workers for PDF processing
+    *   Client-side validation (file type, size)
 *   **Backend:**
+    *   Next.js API Routes (Serverless Functions)
+    *   `pdf-text-extract` for PDF processing (server-side, async via Redis)

-    *   Serverless functions for temporary data handling
+    *   `mammoth` for DOCX processing
+    *   Redis (Upstash) for job status tracking
-    *   OpenAI compatible for AI-driven transcript analysis and flashcard generation
+    *   OpenAI API for AI analysis/generation
+    *   Clerk for authentication

 *   **Infrastructure:**

     *   Deployed on Vercel with CI/CD pipelines and version control via Git

 *   **Third-Party Integrations:**

-    *   OpenAI (and compatible) capabilities integrated with robust configuration settings
+    *   OpenAI, Clerk, Upstash
 *   **Security and Performance:**

-    *   Transient data management enhances security
-    *   Performance is optimized through careful architecture choices and real-time visual feedback
+    *   Frontend size limits, async processing, Redis status tracking, Clerk auth.
+Potential need for alternative large text storage.

 These choices align with the project's requirement to provide an effective, accessible, and user-friendly flashcard website.
 The use of modern development tools and cloud services ensures that the platform is not only scalable and secure but also affable to non-technical users, making it a standout solution for university students seeking streamlined study aids.